mixmastermoosa/sql/results of analysis.md

 1. The total number of PCR tests performed as of yesterday in the United States:<br>
 <a href="https://popsql.com/queries/-MZib2bl60J_nEgoNW2w/total-number-pcr-tests-performed-yesterday-may-2-2021?access_token=c592fb181f77557d8f352587315e3bdf" target="_blank" rel="noopener noreferrer">Query for Question 1</a>

 <b>Analysis</b>:  The number of PCR tests completed yesterday was the lowest observed volume of tests in the last 30 days, specifically 256,107 tests completed.
-This can be further observed here, in the following table of results:<br>
+This can be further observed here, in the following table of results:
-<a href="https://popsql.com/queries/-MZii5f1IF7Ug899yZjl/total-pcr-tests-performed-last-7-days?access_token=43a3d6318230d4bfd5bb90aa6ca81421" target="_blank" rel="noopener noreferrer">Query for Question 1 Compare</a>
+<a href="https://popsql.com/queries/-MZii5f1IF7Ug899yZjl/total-pcr-tests-performed-last-7-days?access_token=43a3d6318230d4bfd5bb90aa6ca81421" target="_blank" rel="noopener noreferrer">Query for Question 1, last 30 days</a><br>

 2. The 7-day rolling average number of new cases per day for the last 30 days:<br>
 <a href="https://popsql.com/queries/-MZib598zmVIg0gsnCIA/7-day-rolling-avg-positive-cases-last-30-days-may-2-2021?access_token=ac585837c31d94575d6d7683c0afaa34" target="_blank" rel="noopener noreferrer">Query for Question 2</a>